jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

-Some of these are more common than others when it comes to open-source projects, but for me they all really add to the amount of happiness I experience when I use something.
+Some of these are more common than others when it comes to open-source projects, but for me they all really add to the amount of happiness I experience when I use Qutebrowser.

 #### It Is Great At Rendering Websites
 This is one of the main things that a web browser is all about, isn't it?
 Qutebrowser does an excellent job of displaying websites, just as excellent as Chromium.
-In fact, it's _exactly_ as excellent as Chromium because both Qutebrowser and Chromium use
+In fact, it's _exactly_ as excellent as Chromium because both Qutebrowser and Chrome/Chromium use
 [Google's Blink rendering engine](https://www.chromium.org/blink), so websites should look identical in the two browsers.
 This also means that you'll have access to the webinspector and some of the `chrome://` pages that you may be used to using in Chromium.

 #### Quickmarks Are Awesome
-When using Chromium, a common sequence of keypresses was:
+When using Chromium, a common sequence of keypresses for me was:
 ```
 <Ctrl-t>f<Enter>
 ```